allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 Android and iOS frameworks).
 There is also the risk that both apps will not behave consistently because each person may interpret the requirements slightly differently.

-Using server-driven UI solves that problem because each business feature is implemented only once on the backend.
+Using a server-driven UI solves that problem because each business feature is implemented only once on the backend.
 That gives us consistency out of the box and shortens the time needed to implement the feature.
 Also, developers don’t need to know mobile frameworks to develop for mobile anymore.

 Another advantage of server-driven UI is that it allows releasing features independently of the release train.
 We can deploy changes multiple times a day and when something goes wrong — roll back to the previous version immediately.
 It gives teams a lot more flexibility and allows them to experiment and iterate much faster.
-What's more, deployed changes are visible to all clients, no matter which app version they use.
+What’s more, deployed changes are visible to all clients, no matter which app version they use.

 ## How does MBox work?

 ### Defining the screen layout

-While designing MBox, we wanted to create a tool that will give developers total flexibility to implement any layout they need — as long as it’s consistent with our design system, Metrum.
+While designing MBox, we wanted to create a tool that would give developers total flexibility to implement any layout they need — as long as it’s consistent with our design system, Metrum.

 That’s why MBox screens are built using primitive components, which our rendering libraries map to native views.